 - 4.6.
 Officers have prepared a draft new Code of Conduct for Authority members to reflect the new LGA model Code of Conduct, but incorporating paragraph 3.10 of the existing Code to enable a member owning a boat and paying a toll (outside of a business) to attend and vote on matters concerning the setting of tolls.
 Some terminology has also been changed to reflect the Authority's status (e.g. referring to 'member' rather than 'councillor', and 'Broads Authority executive area' rather than 'council area'). - 4.7.
 For members' consideration, the draft Code is at Appendix 1, with an explanatory note at Appendix 2 and a draft new Register of Interests form at Appendix 3.
 For reference, the Authority's current Code is at Appendix 4. - 4.8.
-This report seeks the views of this committee on these draft documents, with a recommendation to the full Authority that they are adopted subject to any agreed amendments.
-The committee's feedback will be presented verbally at that meeting.
+This report seeks the views of members on these draft documents, with a recommendation that they are adopted by the Authority subject to any agreed amendments.
+The documents were considered by the Audit and Risk Committee on 20 July and that committee's feedback will be presented verbally at today's meeting.